 Seungho Lee is a designer and researcher residing in Helsinki, who founded the Design for Government course under Aalto University‘s interdisciplinary master’s programme Creative Sustainability.
 As a designer, he has worked for the strategic design unit at the Finnish Innovation Fund Sitra and design consultancies in Helsinki and Seoul.
 As a researcher, he is currently studying written briefs, briefing and framing in design consulting across different sub-fields of design.
 Besides his work at Aalto University, Seungho has been serving as an associate for the nordic think tank Demos Helsinki since 2013.

-Emma Berg is the teaching assistant for DfG in 2016-2017 and a MA Creative sustainability student at Aalto University.
-She has extensive experience in product development and communications from a multinational consumer goods company.
-During her studies she has gained experience in three projects in design for the public sector.
+Petra Leino is the teaching assistant for DfG in 2017-2018 and a MA Creative Sustainability student at Aalto University.
+She has a background in humanistic studies and experience in diverse product design development.
+During her studies she has focused on human centred and in particular empathic design approaches. firstname.lastname@example.org

 Emma Berg, teaching assistant 2017